 DJ Stormin’ Norman is founder and executive producer of Harlem’s most anticipated summer festival, The Sundae Sermon Music Festival.
 He originally hails from East London, UK and now is a resident of Harlem, USA.
 In the 90’s, he was part of a groundbreaking DJ collective that brought the Thunderstorm Mix on WBLS 107.5 NYC.

 Afiya Jordan is an attorney who currently leads the Corporate Affairs team for Panasonic Corporation of North America.
 She has been a resident of New York City for 25 years and in that time has focused on giving back to the community through pro bono work and community service.
-She particularly enjoys mentoring first generation college students like herself.

 ©2020 Friends of Public School Harlem, Inc. All Rights Reserved.
 Site by stephen gilewski design.